 We can see that the worst case happens when the operator wishes to use the audio, while the battery is at its lowest setting.
-In that case, the video task t''{video} is released and the video quality is low.
-In all the other cases, the system automatically detects the possibility to release higher quality video task and it does so.
+In that case, the video task $t''{video}$ is released and the video quality is low.
+In all the other cases, the system automatically detects the possibility to release a higher quality video task and it does so.

-B. Scalability of the approach
+4.2 Scalability of the approach

-Another example involves the usage of the sched_all predicate.
-We would like to create a scalable scheduling automaton that would enable us to schedule job t_i and its n fallback variants with the fallback sequence $t_i \rightarrow t{i+1} \rightarrow \ldots \rightarrow t{i+n}$.
+Another example involves the usage of the sched\all predicate.
+We would like to create a scalable scheduling automaton that would enable us to schedule job $t_i$ and its n fallback variants with the fallback sequence $t_i \to t{i+1} \to \ldots \to t{i+n}$ .
 This can be accomplished easily in our framework by creating a nondeterministic automaton that can jump into the job release location if the job can be scheduled.
-Then, by introducing determinism via the addition of the edge priorities [10], we can encode the fallback sequence into the automaton.
+Then, by introducing determinism via the addition of the edge priorities [4], we can encode the fallback sequence into the automaton.
+An example of such automaton is sketched in Figure 6.

-Fig. 6.
-A universal automaton for scheduling a task with n fallback tasks.
+Figure 6: A universal automaton for scheduling a task with n fallback tasks.

-V. RELATED WORK
+5. RELATED WORK

 Schedulability analysis and formal verification of adaptive embedded system models specified in high level languages has recently received increased attention.
-For instance, several approaches on verifying adaptive embedded systems specified as UML Statecharts are presented by Schaefer [11].
-Schneider et al. [12] have proposed a method to describe and analyze adaptation behavior in embedded systems in which the data flow is augmented with quality descriptions that are used by configuration rules to determine potential adaptations.
-The application of schedulability verification has already targeted multiprocessor systems [13], or satellite systems [14], and results on generalized frameworks for schedulability analysis have also been provided [15].
+For instance, several approaches on verifying adaptive embedded systems specified as UML Statecharts are presented by Schaefer [13].
+Schneider et al. [14] have proposed a method to describe and analyze adaptation behavior in embedded systems in which the data flow is augmented with quality descriptions that are used by configuration rules to determine potential adaptations.
+The application of schedulability verification has already targeted multiprocessor systems [15], or satellite systems [11], and results on generalized frameworks for schedulability analysis have also been provided [5].
 However, in these studies the non-schedulability of the system cannot be predicted soon enough such that the system does not reach such a state, but only after a task misses its deadline.

-VI.
-ONGOING AND FUTURE WORK
+6. ONGOING AND FUTURE WORK